 College-Level Requirements for the College of Arts & Sciences

 Complete a total of 34 semester credit hours of LING coursework, including all of the requirements below.

 - LING 2700 - The Nature of Language Credit Hours: 3

 - LING 3500 - Introduction to Linguistics Credit Hours: 3

-- LING 4610 - Introduction to Phonology and Morphology Credit Hours: 3
+- LING 3800 - Introduction to Psycholinguistics Credit Hours: 3

 - LING 4700 - Syntactic Description of English Credit Hours: 3